CDLMarkus/QuantyFey/tutorial/tutorial.md

 - **Plots:**
   - **Raw Intensity**: Bars indicate raw intensities; red dots indicate IS intensities.
-  - **IS Ratios**: Displayes IS ratios.
+  - **IS Ratios**: Displays IS ratios.

-**Note**: For IS intensites falling below 0.1 % of the median IS value, the median value is used for correction.
+**Note**: For IS intensites falling below 0.1% of the median IS value, the median value is used for correction.

 ---